punktDe/ansible-proserver-redis/documentation/REPLICATION.md

 ### Configuring Sentinel

-For a Sentinel to moniter a relpication leader and its followers as well as communicating with other sentinels, some configuration options have to set.
+For a Sentinel to monitor a replication leader and its followers as well as communicating with other sentinels, some configuration options have to set.
 A sentinel will connect with the leader and publish/subscribe to a special key, on which other sentinels are subscribed as well.
 Afterwards the sentinels will communicate in a peer-to-peer protocol.
 To configure leader's replica followers is optional, because of autodiscovery features.